 Shrub rose bushes are defined by the American Rose Society (ARS) as "a class of hardy, easy-care plants that encompass bushy roses that do not fit in any other category of rose bush."
 Some shrub roses make good groundcovers while others work well to form hedges or screening in the landscape.
 Shrub rose bushes can have single or double blooms in many different colors.
 Some of the shrub rose bushes will bloom repeatedly and bloom very well while some others bloom only once a year.

 Different Classes of Shrub Rose Bushes

-The shrub category or class or roses is divided into many subcategories or subclasses such as: hybrid moyesii, hybrid musks, hybrid rugosas, kordesii and the large catchall grouping known simply as shrubs.
+The shrub category or class of roses is divided into many subcategories or subclasses such as: hybrid moyesii, hybrid musks, hybrid rugosas, kordesii, and the large catchall grouping known simply as shrubs.

 Hybrid Moyesii Shrub Roses

 The hybrid moyesii shrub roses are tall and strong rose bushes that form beautiful red rose hips that follow their repeat blooms.
 Included in this sub-class are rose bushes named Marguerite Hilling Rose, Geranium Rose, and Nevada Rose, to name only a few.

 Hybrid musk shrub roses will tolerate less sun than other classes of rose bushes.
 Their clusters of blooms are typically very fragrant and bloom all season for the most part.
 Included in this sub-class are rosebushes named Ballerina Rose, Buff Beauty Rose, and Lavender Lassie Rose.